Skip to content

 Vector searches always have a limit.
 If limit has not been called then a default limit of 10 will be used. - Query#limit

-select(columns): Query
+select(columns): this

 Return only the specified columns.